agrc/gis.utah.gov/sharing/process/index.md

 ### Open SGID and ArcGIS Online
 {: .text-left}

 The Open SGID is the latest evolution of the traditional "SGID as a single geospatial database" model.
 Maintaining data in the Open SGID requires the most work, both on the front end and for long-term maintenance.
-We encourage you to share your data via Open Data or the SGID Index whenever possible.
+We encourage you to share your data via the SGID Open Data Hub or the SGID Index whenever possible.
 However, we may load some datasets into the Open SGID that otherwise belong elsewhere in order to maintain consistency and familiarity with previous versions of the SGID geodatabase.
 This is done at our discretion according to our [policies]({% link about/policy/sgid/index.md %}#open-sgid-qualifications).

 After opening an issue with the `Submitting data to the Open SGID` template, you'll need to reach out and arrange the best way to transfer your data to us for the first review.
 We can download data from a cloud storage solution (Google Drive, Dropbox, etc), pull it in from an ArcGIS Online Map or Feature Service, set up an FTP share for you to upload it to, or just have you email us a zipped shapefile or GDB.